UBC-R-Study-group/studyGroup/lessons/intro-r-tidyverse/tidy-verse-intro.md

 ## loading data

 Set your working directory in R to where you saved the unzipped version of [this folder](https://github.com/minisciencegirl/studyGroup/files/2101006/intro-r-tidyverse.zip) to.
+And use `read_csv` to load your data.
 ```{r}
 read_csv("data/state_property_data.csv")
 ```
+*note - this data was sourced from https://datausa.io/*

 ## creating objects in R